rafagana/network-telemetry-sensor/README.md

 Once the centralized **Vault** receive thread processes the streams, it forks the data into two paths:

 * **The Ground-Truth Path (PCAP):** Writes microsecond-accurate, binary-compliant PCAP files directly to local storage, automatically rotating files when they reach `MAX_PCAP_SIZE` (100MB).
-This serves as the immutable dataset for offline ML model training and validation.
+This serves as the immutable dataset for offline AI model training and validation.
 * **The Real-Time Path (Kafka):** Concurrently publishes raw packet payloads directly to an Apache Kafka broker.
-Key telemetry metadata (such as nanosecond epoch timestamps, original packet lengths, and capture lengths) is injected directly into **Kafka Message Headers**, allowing real-time downstream ML inference engines to process packet meta without having to parse the raw byte payload.
+Key telemetry metadata (such as nanosecond epoch timestamps, original packet lengths, and capture lengths) is injected directly into **Kafka Message Headers**, allowing real-time downstream AI inference engines to process packet meta without having to parse the raw byte payload.

 ---

 ## 🛡️ Dataset Integrity & Observer Contamination Prevention

-In machine learning research, **Observer Contamination** is a silent killer.
-If your monitoring sensor streams its own capture telemetry or SSH management traffic over the same network interface it is monitoring, your ML models will inevitably train on the sensor's own activity.
+In AI research, **Observer Contamination** is a silent killer.
+If your monitoring sensor streams its own capture telemetry or SSH management traffic over the same network interface it is monitoring, your AI models will inevitably train on the sensor's own activity.
 This leads to artificial model bias and false performance metrics.

 FlowVault-eBPF solves this at the **kernel level**.
 The streamer program dynamically extracts the system’s IP address (`PI_MGMT_IP`) and compiles a hardware-native 32-bit big-endian C literal representing that IP (`PI_MGMT_IP_C_LITERAL`):